Wh1t3Rose/SkyrimSE-LaptopEdition/README.md

 ## Installing Skyrim & Mods

-1. Install Skyrim SE to C:\Games\Skyrim - Skyrim - Special Edition (ie SkyrimSE.exe should be C:\Games\Skyrim - Skyrim\SkyrimSE.exe)
+1. Install Skyrim SE to C:\Games\Skyrim - Special Edition (ie SkyrimSE.exe should be C:\Games\Skyrim Special Edition\SkyrimSE.exe)

 2. Make sure you on latest patch Version 1.5.39.
 This is a HARD requirement or some Mods will not work!
 You can check your Patch Version while paused in game.
 SKSE is already provided by the mod.